pvatsa/pvatsa.github.io/asthrasoft.com/README.md

  2. [AI Driven Compliance Verification](S02/P000.Cover) - a platform for verifying document compliance that can be used in multiple industries like healthcare, education and finance.
  3. [SaaS Order Fulfilment](S03/P000.Cover) - A SaaS order fulfilment platform that scales to 1000s of customers with complex integrations.
  4. [Tele-medicine platform](S04/P000.Cover) - A custom web-RTC based video consultation platform integrated with the Hospital ERP
- 5. [ERP Cloud Collaboration](S05/P000.Cover) - A platform that extends a traditional ERP into the cloud and leverages context driven audio/video and text collaboration to unlock business value.
+ 5. [Micro-lending and financing](S05/P000.Cover) - A platform that allows small businesses to apply and manage micro-loans with an AI driven credit scoring engine.
- 6. [Micro-lending and financing](S06/P000.Cover) - A platform that allows small businesses to apply and manage micro-loans with an AI driven credit scoring engine.
+ 6. [AI Powered Assessments](S06/P000.Cover) - an assessment platform that uses video analytics for hiring and recruitment.
- 7. [AI Powered Assessments](C01/T03/P000.Cover) - an assessment platform that uses video analytics for hiring and recruitment.
+ 7. [ERP Cloud Collaboration](S07/P000.Cover) - A platform that extends a traditional ERP into the cloud and leverages context driven audio/video and text collaboration to unlock business value.

 ### Technology
 C04.Software Architecture